-Olivia said, “Caleb designed this room for his father many years ago.
-Ben proposed his study evoke a mid-century modern motif.
+Olivia smiled.
+“Caleb designed this room for his father many years ago.
+Ben proposed a mid-century modern motif for his study.
 I never saw the room until finished, but Caleb has always had good judgment.
 And he loved and respected his father.”

 Matt, walking towards Ira, interjected before Caleb had a chance to respond.
 “Yes, my younger brother plays with his little drawings all day long.
 And by younger, I barely mean so –only eleven months, but he never could keep up with me, right Cabbie…”

-Caleb twitched upon hearing his hated nickname, recalling tortures the brothers inflicted on one another over the years.
+Caleb twitched at his hated nickname, recalling tortures the brothers inflicted on one another over the years.

 Matt was neither tall nor short, but his witty personality and energetic demeanor compensated for his indiscriminate height.
 He wore brown stubble across his cheeks and well-defined chin, and dark bags under his eyes, as if he hadn’t slept in weeks.
 “Caleb hates when I call him Cabbie… goes back to our golf days, when he ran up and down the course trying to catch any player who’d give him a chance at the ball.
 Breaking news… he never did!”
 He shook Ira’s hand and backed away, his dimples shining far across the room.